HealthCatalyst/Fabric.Cashmere/guides/content/personas/ambulatory-clinician.md

 # Rosalie Schultz

-#### Physician, Nurse, Physician's Assistant, Social Worker, Community Health Worker, etc
+### Physician, Nurse, Physician's Assistant, Social Worker, Community Health Worker, etc

 **Role:** may be an ordering provider and/or a care team member.
--   Ordering provider: physician or physician equivalent who uses the EMR or other system to order and document care.
+-   *Ordering provider*: physician or physician equivalent who uses the EMR or other system to order and document care.
 May be attuned to organizational goals for population health, quality, financial targets, and utilization, but immediate goal is individual patient care in a fast-moving environment.
--   Care team member: physician, physician equivalent, nurse, social worker, or other clinician who balances a clinical practice, including patients in care management programs.
+-   *Care team member*: physician, physician equivalent, nurse, social worker, or other clinician who balances a clinical practice, including patients in care management programs.

 **Technology and workflow:** manages their EMR workload, but may have a difficult time balancing electronic demands with the demands of patients right in front of them.
 Impatient with extra clicks in the EMR or other workflow applications, or any tasks that slow down their work.